 Local Club Safety

-At the Boys & Girls Clubs of Kern County, Child Safety is Job No. 1.
+At the Boys & Girls Clubs of Kern County, Child safety is our number 1 priority.

 Ensuring child safety is fundamental to the mission of the Boys & Girls Clubs of Kern County.